Beware then of useless murmuring,

 So she lays her small, child hand upon the bruises gently, as if the touch of it could heal, and asks “Daddy, what’s wrong?
 What happened?”

 Oracion has seen this scene too many times.

 It hurts and she does not want to see it again.
-But she knows she must go even further back to find what she missed, what she has lost, and realize again what she needs to realize.
-(Rushing, rushing, the sound of rushing in her ears like a pressure, a frightening wind, driving rain against turret glass, Divine Presence be with me!) and then she is still in that room but back to the deleted time frame, when it is not raining at all.
-Father is not there either, and instead the hideous Dream Snatchers half crouched, encircle her bed.
+But she knows she must go even further back into the past to find what she missed, what she has lost, and realize again what she needs to realize.
+(Rushing, rushing, the sound of rushing in her ears like a pressure, a frightening wind, driving rain against turret glass, Divine Presence be with me!) and then she is still in the tower bedroom but back to the deleted time frame, when it is not raining at all.
+Father is not there either, and instead a hideous Dream Snatcher half crouched, encircles her bed.

 “Mother, come help me, quick!”